Lurgan: The Troubles

 part of what was known as the "murder triangle"; an area known for a significant number of incidents and fatalities during The Troubles.
 By 2010 the town was one of the few areas in Northern Ireland where so-called dissident republicans have a significant level of support.
 The legacy of the Troubles is continued tension between Roman Catholics and Protestants, which has occasionally erupted into violence at flashpoint 'interface areas'.

-On 5 March 1992, a 1,000 lb truck bomb, believed to have been planted by the IRA, exploded in Main Street causing mass damage to commercial properties.
+On 5 March 1992, a 1,000 lb truck bomb, believed to have been planted by the IRA, exploded in Market Street causing mass damage to commercial properties.

 On 5 February 2020, the PSNI found a bomb on a lorry.
 The Continuity Irish Republican Army admitted they had planted it.
 They expected the lorry to be put on a North Channel ferry in January 2020.

 Geography

 Lurgan sits in the north-eastern corner of County Armagh in a relatively flat part of Ireland by the south east shore of Lough Neagh, on the border with County Down and less than 2 miles from the border of County Antrim.
 The two main formations in north Armagh are an area of estuarine clays by the shore of the lough, and a mass of basalt farther back.
 The earliest human settlements in the area were to the northwest of the present day town near the shore of the lough.
 When the land was handed to the Brownlow family, they initially settled near the lough at Annaloist, but later settled where the town was eventually built.
 The oldest part of the town, the main street, is built on a long ridge in the townland (baile fearainn) of Lurgan.
 A neighbouring hill is the site of Brownlow House, which overlooks Lurgan Park.